doselect/docs.doselect.com/source/includes/_pdf_report_api.md

   "description":"PDF report generation in process."
 }

-JsonResponse with status 400 "If candidate is in currently taking status" {
+JsonResponse with status 400 "If candidate is currently taking the test" {
   "status":"ERROR",
   "description":"Cannot generate the report.
 The user is currently taking the test."
 }

-JsonResponse with status 400 "If report doesn't exists for candidate" {
+JsonResponse with status 400 "If user hasn't attempted the test" {
   "status":"ERROR",
   "description":"Cannot generate the report.
 The user hasn't attempted the test."